CotD(s): Technically no one, though one could say that Gastly and the Ghost are Characters of the Day.

 The Ghost of Maiden’s Peak: Name unknown, she is a spirit of a maiden whose lover was supposedly lost in a war.
-She waited for him day after day on the cliffside waiting to see her lover’s ship come in, but it never did and she died there, leaving her spirit and the strange rock formation bearing her image behind.
+She waited for him day after day on the cliffside waiting to see her lover’s ship come in, but it never did.
+She died there, leaving her spirit and the strange rock formation bearing her image behind.
 Her story follows several other well-known similar tales across the globe.

 Plot: Ash, Misty and Brock arrive at Maiden’s Peak after their adventures in Porta Vista.
 While Misty and Ash are excited to arrive at a new location, Brock is sullen that he wasted a whole summer not enjoying the ‘finer sights’ of the season, such as girls in bathing suits, and didn’t find love.

 They arrive on shore to find that there’s a Summer’s End Festival going on, but Brock continues to mope until he spots a beautiful woman on a dock.
 While he’s instantly head over heels for her, she mysteriously turns into a Gastly and vanishes before Brock can go see her.

 Team Rocket schemes to take the money that is dropped on the ground throughout the festival.
 James catches a glimpse of the same beautiful woman Brock saw, but she also vanishes while James is looking away.

 As the group enjoys the festivities, Brock continues to feel sullen, but now he’s saddened by being unable to meet the woman from before.
 He bumps into an old woman who warns him of a beautiful young woman who will lead him to a cruel fate.